tegbiye/tegbiye.alx.github.io/README.md

 ## Installation
 ```
-1. Clone the project
+1. Clone the project (git clone https://github.com/tegbiye/tegbiye.alx.github.io.ketari-online.git)
-2. Install the flask
+2. Install the flask (pip install flask)
-3. Install the python if there is not installed
+3. Install the python if there is not installed (https://www.python.org/downloads/)
 4. MySQL need to be installed if not installed (Xampp can be installed since it has the full distribution)

 ```